the Spirit Watch

 In our day and age, it is becoming more and more evident that we as a people face some very trying times.
 The pressures of life, family, and the inner weaknesses that all of us grapple with certainly have become greater and greater, and our society has simultaneously become colder and more impersonal.
 Many among us turn to religious and spiritual avenues in an effort to address these concerns and in so doing, find fulfillment, understanding, and satisfaction in their lives.

 However, many others in our region no less zealously and sincerely concerned with their well being and that of their children have found just the opposite in their own religious journeys.
 Instead of finding fulfillment, they have become bound by fear, frustration, indoctrination, and manipulative mind control that have made their pursuit of God an endless drudgery punctuated by a driven and legalistic lifestyle.
-This phenomenon has not been restricted to the Tennessee Valley, either.
+This is a all too mundane state of affairs in too many places.
 For example, in California, a young Christian woman sought spiritual fellowship with a group of young people at a Bible study and was informed that to please God she must confess in detail all of her sexual sins to a "discipler."
 In Indiana, another sickened child died from a curable illness because of their parents' refusal to seek medical help for "religious convictions" instilled by their church's teachings.
 In Massachusetts, a member of a communal charismatic group who brought back from the community garden small carrots that were accidentally pulled up with larger ones was verbally chastised as not "being in the Spirit."
-Here, in East Tennessee, a married couple were publicly criticized by their pastor from the pulpit during a Sunday morning worship service for having missed a midweek prayer service and were commanded to fast and pray to demonstrate repentance for this sinful failure.
+In East Tennessee, a married couple were publicly criticized by their pastor from the pulpit during a Sunday morning worship service for having missed a midweek prayer service and were commanded to fast and pray to demonstrate repentance for this sinful failure.
 And in another local case, a pastor who has made himself a "papaw" to his flock, threatens via prophetic utterance all who waver at coming forward in a mass public baptism with death by auto accident at the hands of a "death angel" and subsequent eternal damnation if they do not follow through.